 Source: 2016 NCDOT AADT Mapping Application.

-NCDOT sought an Interstate designation for portions of U.S. 13, 17, 64, 158 & 264 between Raleigh and the North Carolina/Virginia border.
-The stretch of U.S. 64, from I-440 to I-95 was previously designated as Interstate 495 / Future I-495 in 2013.
-State officials later applied for the designation of Interstate 89, for both the numbered section of I-495, and for the remainder of the corridor leading east from Rocky Mount to Hampton Roads, Virginia.
-An application for I-89 was sent to the AASHTO Special Committee on U.S. Route Numbering meeting held on May 24, 2016.1.
-The state instead received approved for Interstate 87.2
+The North Carolina Department of Transportation (NCDOT) sought an Interstate designation joining Raleigh with the North Carolina/Virginia border north of Elizabeth City.
+The corridor overlaid portions of U.S. 13, U.S. 17, U.S. 64, U.S. 158 and U.S. 264.
+U.S. 64 east from I-440 at Raleigh to I-95 at Rocky Mount was previously designated as Interstate 495 / Future I-495 in 2013.
+State officials later applied for the designation of Interstate 89 on both the numbered section of I-495 around Knightdale, and for the remainder of the corridor leading east from Rocky Mount to Hampton Roads, Virginia.
+An application for I-89 was sent to the American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering meeting held on May 24, 2016.1 The state instead received approval for Interstate 87.2

 N.C. gets approval to add I-42 and I-87 as interstate highways, both in the eastern part of the state. https://t.co/NqD0H7Pmxe

 These routes were identified as a high priority future Interstate corridor, as indicated by the Fixing America’s Surface Transportation (FAST) Act enacted on December 4, 201511.
 Ultimately I-87 would provide a direct connection between Raleigh and Norfolk, Virginia.